datgooner/remi-test-fe/README.md

 ## Running the Application

-We have two choice to run the application on the local development
+We have two choices to run the application on the local development

 ### yarn